quicwg/base-drafts/draft-ietf-quic-transport.md

 addresses.
 In determining this limit, servers only count the size of successfully processed packets.

-Clients MUST pad UDP datagrams that contain only Initial packets to at least 1200 bytes.
+Clients MUST ensure that UDP datagrams containing Initial packets are sized to at least 1200 bytes, padding packets in the datagram if necessary.
 Once a client has received an acknowledgment for a Handshake packet it MAY send smaller datagrams.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.

 Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send when the client has no data to send